-Four Diamonds elevates commitment to curing pediatric cancer with new dedicated innovation center
+Four Diamonds elevates commitment to curing pediatric cancer with new innovation initiative

-Four Diamonds and Penn State Health Children’s Hospital are strengthening their commitment to conquering childhood cancer with the creation of a new virtual center designed to bolster pediatric cancer research efforts.
-The Children’s Hospital and Penn State College of Medicine have approved the creation of the Four Diamonds Center for Childhood Cancer Innovation, an expansion of Four Diamonds’ ongoing work to find a cure for all pediatric cancers.
-The new center is part of a multi-year strategic plan with a $24 million commitment for how the Division of Pediatric Hematology and Oncology will use contributions from fundraising efforts by Four Diamonds, including Penn State’s THON and Four Diamonds Mini-THONs.
+Four Diamonds and Penn State Health Children’s Hospital are strengthening their commitment to conquering childhood cancer with the creation of a new initiative designed to bolster pediatric cancer research efforts.
+The Children’s Hospital and Penn State College of Medicine have approved the creation of the Four Diamonds Initiative for Childhood Cancer Innovation, an expansion of Four Diamonds’ ongoing work to find a cure for all pediatric cancers.
+The new initiative is part of a multi-year strategic plan with a $24 million commitment for how the Division of Pediatric Hematology and Oncology will use contributions from fundraising efforts by Four Diamonds, including Penn State’s THON and Four Diamonds Mini-THONs.

-The center aligns with the Four Diamonds mission to provide comprehensive support to children and their families, including covering 100% of all medical expenses related to cancer care not covered by insurance for eligible Four Diamonds children while expanding upon clinical research.
-The center will enhance the work of Four Diamonds in three areas:
+The initiative aligns with the Four Diamonds mission to provide comprehensive support to children and their families, including covering 100% of all medical expenses related to cancer care not covered by insurance for eligible Four Diamonds children while expanding upon clinical research.
+The initiative will enhance the work of Four Diamonds in three areas:

 - Patient care.
-Through advanced diagnostics and therapeutics, the center will strive to more precisely identify cancers, both in the early and established stages, and develop more personalized treatments that lead to better cure rates and survivorship.
+Through advanced diagnostics and therapeutics, providers will strive to more precisely identify cancers, both in the early and established stages, and develop more personalized treatments that lead to better cure rates and survivorship.

 - Collaborative opportunities between the Division of Pediatric Hematology and Oncology and Penn State Cancer Institute.
 The two entities will strengthen their partnership to further learning for both pediatric and adult cancers and better the continuity of care.

 - Competitive research grants.
-The center will solicit research requests for proposals with collaborative partners within the health system and College of Medicine, the broader Penn State community and worldwide.
-The center may provide funding for collaborative projects led by College of Medicine investigators with other research institutions.
+Through the initiative, Penn State Health entities will solicit research requests for proposals with collaborative partners within the health system and College of Medicine, the broader Penn State community and worldwide.
+The initiative may provide funding for collaborative projects led by College of Medicine investigators with other research institutions.

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.